 The trade-offs are weight and hardware feel.
 The RTIC is heavier than the Yeti at the same capacity, so a loaded carry is no joke.
 The latches and handles work fine but feel a step below the premium brands, and the fit and finish is not quite as refined.
 None of that affects how cold it keeps your food, which is the whole point.

-Coleman Xtreme 5-Day 70 Quart - Best Budget
+Coleman Classic Series 70qt Cooler - Best Budget

 Here is the honest truth about cheap coolers: most of them are useless after a day in the heat.
-The Coleman Xtreme is the exception, and it is the cooler we tell people to buy when they are not ready to spend rotomolded money.
-It holds ice for several days, swallows a full 70 quarts of food and drinks, and costs a tiny fraction of everything else on this list.
+The Coleman Classic Series is the budget option for people who are not ready to spend rotomolded money.
+Its 70-quart capacity holds a family load of food and drinks, and it costs a fraction of the premium coolers on this list.
 For a car-camping weekend or a backyard cookout, it does the job.

 The huge capacity is the standout.
 Seventy quarts is enough to pack a long weekend of food, drinks, and ice for a whole family with room to spare, and because it is lightweight thin-walled plastic rather than rotomolded, you can actually carry it loaded without a second person.
 The molded cup holders on the lid sound like a gimmick until you are using them as a drink shelf at a campsite picnic table.